damaidec/damaidec.github.io/Command-and-control/havoc2.md

 python3 havoc_profile_generator.py -E -S 192.168.56.101 -o test.profile
 ```

 after generating the profile rerun the server and connect to it.
-The code snippet below shows how to start the teamserver with the newly generated profile
+The code snippet below shows how to start the teamserver with the newly generated profile.

 ```bash
 havoc server --profile profiles/test.profile --debug
 ```
 ![alt text](img/image3.png)

-For the meantime generate a payload and ensure that everything works fine.
-If you receive an error **"[-] Injection Spawn64 is undefined"** ensure that the profile demon block have an injection point or you can add the spawn path when you generate the payload
+For the meantime, generate a payload and ensure that everything works fine.
+If you receive an error **"[-] Injection Spawn64 is undefined"**, ensure that the profile demon block have an injection point or you can add the spawn path when you generate the payload.

-demon block, note that you must specify which process you need to inject into, inorder to blend into the network.
+Demon block.
+You must specify which process you need to inject into, inorder to blend into the network.
 As for example if you choose notepad and calc as injection **are these processes should be making a HTTP/HTTPS request ?**, if not choose a proper process that makes a HTTP/HTTPS request such as edge, chrome or other processes.

 ## Demon block

 ### Injection

-As shown for the code block below, I used werfault.
+As shown for the code block below, I used werfault.exe for injection.
 It makes HTTP/HTTPS requests to Microsoft for error reporting. [werfault microsoft](https://learn.microsoft.com/en-us/answers/questions/2790832/how-to-repair-c-windowssystem32werfault-exe).

-The spawn is used for post exploitation modules and injects into either x64 or x86 architecture.
+The spawn / injection block is used for post exploitation modules and injects into either x64 or x86 architecture.

 ```bash
 Demon {